On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra

 \section{Homotopy fixed points, homotopy orbits and the Tate spectrum of $\hm$}

 In this section we compute the coefficients of the $Q$-spectra $\hm^h$, $\hm_h$ and $\hm^t$.
 These are given in Proposition \ref{prop coefficients of hfp and ho} and Proposition \ref{prop coefficients of Tate}.
-However, firstly we need to give a brief description of homotopy fixed points and homotopy orbits spectral sequences.
+However, firstly we need to give a brief description of the homotopy fixed point and homotopy orbit spectral sequences.